What Can AI Identify from a Photo?

 AI photo identification is the process of labeling or matching visible subjects in an image.
 It uses image recognition to compare shapes, colors, textures, text, logos, and object patterns against learned examples.

 The app can return likely matches for everyday items such as shoes, tools, electronics, plants, insects, pets, foods, signs, labels, coins, rocks, and landmarks.
-Visual identification helps when you have a photo but no name for the subject.
+AI photo recognition is useful when an image shows something you can see clearly but cannot confidently label.

 It works best when the subject is clear, close, and distinctive.
 For privacy, photos deleted after analysis means the scan is used for identification rather than long-term image storage.